 \section{Dark matter induced nucleon decay}

-In this section, we briefly recap the relevant concepts~\cite{Davoudiasl:2010am, Davoudiasl:2011fj, Huang:2013xfa} with regard to induced baryon number violation by a dark matter carrying anti-baryon number.
-The stability of the particles involved in the processes described in Eq.~(\ref{eq:hadronindBNV}) are ensured if we assume the condition,
+In this section, we briefly recap the relevant concepts~\cite{Davoudiasl:2010am, Davoudiasl:2011fj, Huang:2013xfa} concerning induced baryon number violation by dark matter carrying anti-baryon number.
+Although both protons and neutrons can participate in these processes, we restrict our analysis to neutrons.
+The induced nucleon decay rate is given by,

-where these are the masses of proton, electron and the dark matter candidates.
-Though both the proton and the neutron can take part in these processes, since their limits are comparable, we choose to work with neutrons.
-The same analysis can be extended for protons without loss of generality.